 Priorities for our Schools, our Students, and our Community

 ♦ Free, Full Day Kindergarten for all students who want it.
+I remain committed to this goal, and refuse to let a crisis deter us from this important challenge.
 96% of school districts in Massachusetts offer full-day Kindergarten to all students who want it; it’s one of the few areas where Shrewsbury lags behind the times.
-We’ll have the space to do so when the new Beal School building opens, but it’s time to eliminate the tuition fee.
-Every family should be able to access the full Kindergarten program, free of cost.
+We’ll have the space when the new building opens, but it’s time to eliminate the tuition fee.
+Every family should be able to access the full Kindergarten program.

 ♦ Connecting our schools with the business community, and Shrewsbury’s kids with real-world opportunities.
 I’ve supported new high-level focus on generating more partnerships with the area’s businesses, both to generate private dollars for educational opportunities, and to connect our students with real-world learning opportunities outside the classroom — essential to doing our best to prepare today’s kids for tomorrow’s world.